DonaldB2003/SI-2025-AnalogIC/README.md

 Blocks DC and very low frequencies, passes voice-range signals.

-## 🎤 Interfacing MEMS Microphone with Analog Discovery 2
+## 🎤 Interfacing MEMS Microphone with Digilent Analog Discovery 2

-In this experiment, I used a Digilent Analog Discovery 2 to capture and analyze the analog output of a MEMS microphone.
-The microphone was connected via jumper wires to the input channels of the device.
-Using WaveForms software, I observed the real-time waveform generated from ambient sounds.
-This setup allowed me to visualize the microphone's analog signal response and analyze its frequency characteristics.
+In this experiment, the Digilent Analog Discovery 2 was employed to capture and analyze the analog output of a MEMS microphone.
+The microphone was connected using jumper wires to the device’s analog input channels.
+Real-time waveforms produced by ambient sound were visualized using the WaveForms software.
+This configuration enabled observation of the microphone’s signal behavior and facilitated analysis of its frequency response.

    ### ✅ Tools Used: